amterp/ra/USAGE.md

 - Required args without defaults: `<name>` in cyan
 - Optional args (marked optional OR have defaults): `[name]` in cyan
 - Bool flags are never shown in usage line (not positional)
-- Only positional-only args OR required flags appear in usage line
+- ALL positional arguments appear in usage line (both required and optional)
+- The bracket style indicates requirement: `<required>` vs `[optional]`
 - Flags with `excludeNameFromUsage` set will not appear in synopsis but still appear in Arguments section
-- Order: non-bool args first, then bools in Arguments section
+- Order: positional args in registration order, followed by [OPTIONS]

 **Options:**
 - Always show `[OPTIONS]` at the end